What Does Bread Symbolize in the Bible?

 - God’s supernatural provision appears in desperate moments

-The Showbread: Bread in God’s Presence
+The Showbread: Bread of the Presence and God’s Provision

 Here’s a weird one that most people skip: the bread of the Presence (also called showbread).